 - other behaviours defined as abuse of dominance by the antitrust regulators.

-Practices including refusal to deal, exclusive dealing and imposing unreasonable trading terms have frequently come under antitrust scrutiny in 2019.
-Particularly, the enforcement agencies continue to monitor the pharmaceutical and other public utility sectors.
+Practices including refusal to deal, exclusive dealing, imposing unreasonable trading terms and tying were frequently under scrutiny in 2020, especially in the natural gas, pharmaceutical and other public utility sectors.

 ii Exclusionary abuses

-For refusing to deal, Article 16 of the Abuse of Dominance Provisions provides that without legitimate reasons, business operators with market dominance are prohibited from refusing to deal with the trading partners through the following methods:
+In Article 16 of the ADP, except for legitimate reasons, dominant business operators are prohibited from refusing to deal through the following methods:

 - substantially reducing the existing number of transactions with their trading partners;